markstanl/github-readme-philosophical-quotes/README.md

 ### Theme
 You can filter by the theme of the quote, i.e., the color scheme.
 The theme parameter is case-insensitive.
 Here is a list of the themes you can filter by:
-These themes are based on gprm's GitHub readme stats themes.
-You can find the project [here](https://gprm.itsvg.in/).

 | Theme Names | Theme Names | Theme Names |
 |-------------|-------------|-------------|